GUIDELINES FOR MEDIA ACCREDITATION FOR THE 2026 EKITI STATE GOVERNORSHIP ELECTION

 DOCUMENTS REQUIRED FOR ACCREDITATION

-Online media organisations may be required to provide their website addresses, along with evidence of recent activity, such as regular posts within the 30 days preceding the application date.
+Online Media Organisations may be required to provide their website addresses with evidence of recent posts (i.e regular posts in the last 30 days preceding the date of the application).

 SUBMISSION OF DOCUMENTS

-All required documents shall be submitted in soft copy through the designated online portal.
-Hard copy submissions will not be accepted.
+All documents shall be submitted in soft copies through the dedicated online portal as provided above.
+No hard copy submission will be accepted.

 DEADLINE FOR SUBMISSION OF APPLICATIONS

-Submission of all applications and supporting documents for accreditation for the 2026 FCT Area Council Election shall close at midnight (12:00 a.m.) on Sunday, 8th February 2026.
+Submission of all applications and documents for accreditation for the 2026 Ekiti State Governorship Election will end at 12 Midnight on Sunday, 7th June, 2026.

-Note: Late submissions will not be entertained, as the portal will automatically shut down at the expiration of the submission period.
+NB: No late submission shall be entertained as the portal will automatically shut down at the expiration of the submission period.

-Media organisations whose applications are successful shall collect their media accreditation tags at:
+Media Organisation's whose applications are successful will collect media accreditation tags at:

-Wuse II, Abuja.The Commission reserves the right to change the venue for the issuance of accreditation tags if the need arises.
+Ekiti State.The Commission may change the venue and location for the issuance of the tags if the need arises.

-Collection of media accreditation tags shall take place from Monday, 16th to Thursday, 19th February 2026, between 9:00 a.m. and 4:00 p.m. daily, at the designated venue.
+Collection of media accreditation tags shall commence from Monday, 15th to Thursday, 18th June, 2026 between the hours of 9:00 am – 4:00 pm daily at the designated venue.

 ACCESS TO COLLATION CENTRES

-While access to polling units is open to all accredited journalists covering the election, access to collation centres shall be restricted due to space and safety considerations.
-INEC will permit:
+While access to polling units is open to all accredited Journalists covering the election, INEC will allow only one accredited representative per radio station, two per television station (reporter and cameraman), and two per newspaper (reporter and cameraman) to the collation centre due to limited space and safety concerns.

 RESPONSIBILITIES OF ACCREDITED JOURNALISTS